Pierre visits the World Expo in Brussels in 1958 with his son François.

 One particularly memorable visit in the early 1960s took Pierre, his son François, and nephew Fernand to the castle of André Peltzer near Spa.
 A textile industrialist, Peltzer had first hired Pierre in 1936 as a valet, later promoting him to a commercial role after being impressed by his outgoing nature and multilingual abilities.
 During the visit, Peltzer delighted the boys with a ride around the estate in his convertible sports car.
 Ever drawn to the outdoors, Pierre pitched a tent in the castle grounds for the boys to have fun and be closer to nature.
 He later took François to visit Auguste Collart, at his castle in Bettembourg, where the two veterans reminisced about their time in the Luxembourg resistance.

 For several years a highlight was the annual visit of their American uncle from New York.
 Pierre’s uncle Michel had emigrated to the U.S. in the early 1900s, settling in Illinois.
 Later, son Dagobert, fondly nicknamed by the Luxembourg family after Donald Duck’s uncle, a classic Disney character known for his immense wealth, adventurous spirit, and colorful personality, became a successful lawyer in New York.
-Each year, “Uncle Dagobert” would arrive with presents, much to the delight of the children.
-François once received a remote-controlled boat, a rare toy in 1960s Europe.
+Each year, “Uncle Dagobert” would arrive with presents, much to the delight of the children, often remote-controlled, a novelty in 1960s Europe.
 As a teenager, François even spent summers in New York enjoying time with and being spoilt by the transatlantic family.

 Pierre also stayed in touch with American servicemen he had met during the war.
 Invited to visit U.S. air bases in Bitburg and Spangdahlem in Germany in the 1950s and 1960s, he brought his son François along to meet the airmen and see the facilities.
 Each time a warm welcome awaited them.
 For several years, Pierre took on the role of delivering Christmas trees from Luxembourg to both bases.

-After the war, Pierre was awarded the Croix de Guerre (War Cross) and Médaille de l Ordre de la Resistance (Medal from the Order of the Resistance) from Luxembourg.
-From France he was awarded the Médaille de la Réconnaissance (French medal of recognition) and the La Médaille des Passeurs (The Smugglers’ Medal).
-From Belgium, he received the Médaille du Combattant Volontaire de la Guerre 1940–1945 avec deux sabres croisés (Combatant Volunteer Medal with crossed swords), La Médaille des Passeurs Belges (The Belgian Smugglers’ Medal) and La Médaille Commémorative de la Guerre 1940 – 1945 (Commemorative Medal from the war 1940 – 1945).
-He was also awarded the Médaille interalliée (Inter-Allied Victory Medal).
-From Poland he was awarded (fill in when details arrive).
+After the war, Pierre was awarded the Croix de Guerre (War Cross) and Médaille de l Ordre de la Resistance (Medal of the Order of the Resistance) from Luxembourg.
+From France, he was awarded the Médaille de la Réconnaissance (French medal of recognition) and the La Médaille des Passeurs.
+From Belgium, he received the Médaille du Combattant Volontaire de la Guerre 1940–1945 avec deux sabres croisés (Combatant Volunteer Medal with crossed swords), La Médaille des Passeurs Belges and La Médaille Commémorative de la Guerre 1940 – 1945 (Commemorative Medal from the war 1940 – 1945).
+He was also awarded the Médaille interalliée (Inter-Allied Victory Medal) and a medal from Poland for his humanitarian help.
 He also received two commendations.
 One from the USA signed by General Eisenhower and one from the Commonwealth of Nations signed by the Deputy Chief Commander of the Allied Expeditionary Force expressing their thanks and appreciation for assisting the escape of allied soldiers and airmen from the enemy.

 Photos of medals awarded to Pierre Schon from Luxembourg, Belgium and France.